DETAILED ACTION

 Whoever invents or discovers any new and useful process, machine, manufacture, or composition of matter, or any new and useful improvement thereof, may obtain a patent therefor, subject to the conditions and requirements of this title.

-4. Claims 1-6, 8-15, 22, 23 are rejected under 35 U.S.C.
+4. Claims 1-6, 8-15, 22, and 23 remain rejected under 35 U.S.C.
 101 because the claimed invention is directed to an abstract idea without significantly more.
-The claims recite a method for obtaining information in response to a request, selecting criteria based on the obtained information, obtaining additional information and generating and performing an adaptive management strategy based on each of the obtained information.
-This judicial exception is not integrated into a practical application because the claims lack description linking the obtaining, selecting, generating, and performing to operations performed by a computer, and therefore these steps could be performed mentally by a human with access to the information and an ability to mentally design a strategy based on the information.
-The claims do not include additional elements that are sufficient to amount to significantly more than the judicial exception because they are broad enough to be a human activity, do not identify improvements in the functioning of a computer, or a description as to how the adaptive management strategy is generated or what performing an adaptive management strategy entails.
+It was previously noted that the claimed features of obtaining information in response to a request, selecting criteria based on the obtained information, obtaining additional information and generating and performing an adaptive management strategy make up a judicial exception not integrated into a practical application because the claims lack description linking the obtaining, selecting, generating, and performing operations to a computer or improvement in computer functionality, and therefore these steps could be performed mentally by a human with access to the information and an ability to mentally design a strategy based on the information.

 Claim Rejections - 35 USC § 103